MIS SOLD MORTGAGE CLAIMS

 Your mortgage is usually the largest single debt that you will incur, and with such a major financial undertaking, you might face serious consequences if anything goes wrong with your mortgage, or if your mortgage is not suitable for your circumstances, and has been mis sold.

-Mortgages can be very confusing, and working out whether you have been the victim of mis-selling can be difficult.
-This page aims to help you through this maze, providing you with as much information as you need about mortgage mis-selling and outlining what you can do if you think you have been mis-sold your mortgage after reading this article.
+Mortgages can be very confusing, and working out whether you have been the victim of mis-selling and entitled to a mis sold mortgage claim can be difficult.
+This page aims to help you through this maze, providing you with as much information as you need about mis sold mortgage claims and outlining what you can do if you think you have been mis-sold your mortgage after reading this article.

-Mortgage mis-selling can cover several different situations.
-Most often, it centres on questions of whether your mortgage lender or mortgage broker took the time and effort to advise you properly, fully assess your personal circumstances, and whether they acted properly and fairly in their dealings with you.
+Mis sold mortgage claims can cover several different situations.
+Most often, it centers on questions of whether your mortgage lender or mortgage broker took the time and effort to advise you properly, fully assess your personal circumstances, and whether they acted properly and fairly in their dealings with you.